CCT-Code: Cross-Consistency Training for Multilingual Clone Detection and Code Search: Experiments

-Our results in this setting are presented in the bottom half of Table~\ref{tbl:res}.
-All conclusions derived for the multilingual case (Section~\ref{sec:multilingual}) apply here too, but in comparison to the multilingual setting, cross-lingual tasks are significantly harder and all values are lower.
+\textbf{Cross-lingual Results}.
+Our results in this setting are presented in the bottom half of Tab.~\ref{tbl:res}.
+All conclusions derived for the multilingual case (above) apply here too, but in comparison to the multilingual setting, cross-lingual tasks are significantly harder and all values are lower.
 We suggest that the difference in the results across programming languages could be caused by the imbalance in the pretraining dataset.